17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Pass by San Francisco Convent

 Not much remains of this convent which was destroyed by a fire in the 1700s, but you will pass by its remains when you go to the lighthouse, one of the most popular landmarks in town.
+It’s another good photo spot and interesting ruins.

 Climb the lighthouse

 Climbing the 100 steps of the lighthouse – located at the entrance of the historical center – is a must when in Colonia del Sacramento, as the views from the viewing platform are simply stunning.
-The lighthouse was built in 1857 over the ruins of a tower of the old convent and it is 26 meters tall.
+The lighthouse was built in 1857 over the ruins of a tower of the old convent, and it is 26 meters tall.

 Colonia del Sacramento